sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 ![Precise Wakeword Model Maker menu](https://github.com/secretsauceai/secret_sauce_ai/blob/main/precise_wakeword_model_maker_menu.png)

-### tl;dr If you're sure you [installed](https://github.com/secretsauceai/precise-wakeword-model-maker#installation), configured everything correctly, and got all of the [data](https://github.com/secretsauceai/precise-wakeword-model-maker#data) you need, then go ahead and run through the steps or `5.
+### tl;dr If you're sure you [installed](https://github.com/secretsauceai/precise-wakeword-model-maker#installation) and configured everything correctly, and got all of the [data](https://github.com/secretsauceai/precise-wakeword-model-maker#data) you need, then go ahead and run through the steps or `5.
 Do it all`.
 Just make sure you know: it will take A LONG time to run everything.